-The School Police Officer shall be responsible for providing gasoline for the school police vehicle and shall submit expenses for reimbursement under Policy 331.
+If needed, the School Police Officer may purchase gasoline for the school police vehicle and shall submit expenses for reimbursement under Policy 331.

 The School Police Officer shall notify the Superintendent of any traffic citation, traffic accident or damage to the vehicle received while operating the school police vehicle by the next working day.
 Failure to provide required notice may result in disciplinary action, up to and including termination.